zhaohuic/Docs/docs/clusters/cluster_access.md

 Answering `yes` to the prompt will cause the session to continue.
 Once the host key has been stored in the known_hosts file, the client system can connect directly to that server again without the need for any approvals.

-## Transfer the data from the local machine to clusters or vice versa
+## Transfer the Data from the Local Machine to Clusters or vice versa
 ### Windows Users
 User needs to select the `follow terminal folder` of the left pane of the MobaXterm terminal.